Revisiting the Minimal Nelson-Barr Model: Introduction

 In the Nelson-Barr mechanism, CP is an exact symmetry of the fundamental theory, and thus $\bar{\theta}_s = 0$ at the Lagrangian level.
 To reproduce the CP-violating angle in the Cabibbo-Kobayashi-Maskawa (CKM) matrix, CP symmetry must be spontaneously broken by certain fields.
 Although this breaking induces complex phases in the quark mass matrix, the smallness of $\bar{\theta}_s$ is preserved due to a specific structure of the mass matrix.
 Despite being proposed several decades ago, the class of the Nelson-Barr model and its extensions remain an active field of research even in this decades (see, e.g., Refs.~\cite{Vecchi:2014hpa,Dine:2015jga,Davidi:2017gir,Schwichtenberg:2018aqc,Cherchiglia:2019gll,Evans:2020vil,Cherchiglia:2020kut,Perez:2020dbw,Cherchiglia:2021vhe,Valenti:2021rdu,Valenti:2021xjp,Fujikura:2022sot,Girmohanta:2022giy,McNamara:2022lrw,Asadi:2022vys,Perez:2023zin,Suematsu:2023jqa,Banno:2023yrd,Dine:2024bxv,Bastos:2024afz}).

 The simplest viable model for the Nelson-Barr mechanism was proposed by Bento, Branco, and Parada (BBP)~\cite{Bento:1991ez}.
 The BBP model includes a complex scalar and vector-like quarks, which are odd under a $Z_2$ symmetry.
 In the BBP model and its extensions, the scale of spontaneous CP breaking should be lower than about $\sim 10^8$\,GeV in order to avoid the too large contribution to the strong CP angle $\theta_s$ due to the higher dimensional operator (see Eq.~(\ref{higherdim})).
 This may make the BBP model incompatible with the leptogenesis scenario~\cite{Fukugita:1986hr} since the leptogenesis demands the temperature of the universe higher than $\sim 10^9$\,GeV~\cite{Giudice:2003jh,Buchmuller:2004nz} while such a high temperature would lead to the domain wall formation in association with the spontaneous CP breaking.
-There have been several studies to successfully implement leptogenesis in the framework of the BBP model.
-Ref.~\cite{Asadi:2022vys} considered ``chiral Nelson-Barr model'' to solve these problems, in which chiral U(1) symmetry is newly introduced to suppress dangerous operators contributing to $\theta_s$.
-To avoid the anomaly, additional chiral fermions and scalar have been introduced.
-Ref.~\cite{Suematsu:2023jqa} realizes leptogenesis with a relatively low reheating temperature by extending the discrete symmetry and introducing additional vector-like leptons and scalars to the BBP model.
+To successfully implement leptogenesis in the framework of the BBP model, several studies~\cite{Asadi:2022vys,Suematsu:2023jqa} extend both the symmetry and field contents.

 In this paper, we consider the same setup as the minimal BBP model in terms of the field content.
 By imposing an additional approximate discrete global symmetry, some mass and interaction terms in the original BBP model are suppressed by a small parameter.
 Then, we can realize a high scale of spontaneous CP breaking $\gg 10^8$\,GeV evading the quality problem of the Nelson-Barr mechanism while maintaining the $\mathcal{O}(1)$ CKM angle.
 Even if the reheating temperature is higher than the CP breaking scale, CP symmetry can be spontaneously broken during and after inflation by introducing negative Hubble and thermal potentials for the CP-violating scalar.
 Consequently, leptogenesis can be successfully realized since the CP violation is also introduced to the lepton sector by assigning appropriate charges under the discrete symmetries to the Standard Model leptons and right-handed neutrinos.